Aled Haydn Jones

-Aled Haydn Jones (born 9 August 1976) is a Welsh radio executive, former presenter and former radio producer.
+Aled Haydn Jones (born 9 August 1976) is a British radio executive, former presenter and former radio producer.
 In June 2020, he was appointed head of BBC Radio 1, succeeding Ben Cooper.
 From 2004 until 2012, he worked on The Chris Moyles Show.
 He was a presenter on The Surgery on BBC Radio 1 between 2009 and 2015.
 After a stint as an editor, Jones was appointed Head of Programmes in 2017.

 Personal life

 Jones was born to Hayden and Ann Jones in Aberystwyth, Wales, in 1976.
 He has a younger sister named Meleri.
 Jones is a fluent Welsh speaker.
-He attended Ysgol Gymraeg Aberystwyth, a Welsh-medium primary school, and Ysgol Gyfun Penweddig Welsh medium secondary before going on to complete a BTEC qualification in Media Studies at Swansea College.
+He attended Ysgol Gymraeg Aberystwyth, a Welsh-medium primary school, and Ysgol Gyfun Penweddig Welsh medium secondary before going on to complete a BTEC qualification in Media studies at Swansea College.
 He currently lives in London.

 Jones is openly gay.
 In August 2016 Jones confirmed on Twitter that his long-term partner, Emile, proposed to him on his 40th birthday.

 In February 2021 S4C broadcast the Welsh-language documentary DRYCH: Ti, Fi a'r Fam Fenthyg ("You, me and the surrogate") which tracked Jones and Emile as they were trying to become parents with the help of Surrogacy UK.
 The follow-up documentary DRYCH: Ti, Fi a'r Babi ("You, me and the baby"), broadcast in June 2022 revealed all that had happened since.